You’re 29 weeks pregnant! You are well into your third trimester now and probably starting to feel dizzy if you lie on your back.

 Your baby is starting to put on a lot of weight now, so it’s getting pretty crowded in your uterus.
 It probably feels like he’s kicking a lot more.
 Actually, the amount of kicking is about the same, but because there’s less room, you’re feeling every movement.

 Baby is growing rapidly.
-All organs are formed and she’s starting to gain a lot of fat.
-She still has a long way to go – between now and birth she will double or even triple her current weight!
-The fat she is putting on is white fat and different from the brown fat your baby was developing early on in pregnancy.
+All organs are formed and he’s starting to gain a lot of fat.
+He still has a long way to go – between now and birth he will double or even triple her current weight!
+The fat he is putting on is white fat and different from the brown fat your baby was developing early on in pregnancy.
 Brown fat is for temperature regulation and white fat is actually an energy source.
 Make sure you keep eating a healthy, balanced diet to meet your baby’s nutritional needs.

 Your baby’s permanent (adult) teeth are forming at 29 weeks pregnant.
-Her head is also growing bigger to accommodate that rapidly growing brain!
+His head is also growing bigger to accommodate that rapidly growing brain!

 Now is a good time to start counting baby’s kicks, to help ensure everything’s on track.
 You can count kicks once in the morning and once at night every day.
 Get your partner in on the action, too!
-As you’re the one growing the baby and can feel everything, anything that he can feel helps make this more real and can help him more bonded and connected to your baby and pregnancy.
+As you’re the one growing the baby and can feel everything, anything that your partner can feel helps make this more real and more connected to your baby and pregnancy.

 When you decide to start counting, look for ten movements (not just kicks) within an hour.
 If you can’t feel ten movements at least within a two-hour period, it’s best to call your doctor or midwife.

 To make the counting period easier, it’s a good idea to have a little snack before you begin counting, or to plan your counting time to come after a meal.
 The blood sugar rush usually gets baby going.